spsforks/QB64-Wiki/QB64-FAQ.md

 > **2)** Unpack the package contents to any location on your computer.
 Avoid unpacking to Program Files or other system folders that may require administrative privileges, as QB64 requires full write permissions to its own folder.

-> *Executable programs are portable between like systems by copying the stand-alone executable file.
+Executable programs are portable between like systems by copying the executable file.

 ----